 Those mentions and pictures are the earliest I could find for the morouga blend scorpion.
 Overall there’s quite a bit of evidence online that supports the timeline and look of the morouga scorpion.
 Seems Chris was the best known source for this pepper and pictures and posts validate that he probably did indeed receive the seeds in early 2007.

-Where the takes a turn for the interesting is when you start talking about the 7 Pot Brain Strain.
-I wrote a post on the brain strain in 2011 that includes links and photos…worth checking out if I don’t say so myself:-) The earliest mention I could find of the word “brain” in association with this pepper was September 18, 2008.
+post on the brain strain in 2011 that includes links and photos…worth checking out if I don’t say so myself:-) The earliest mention I could find of the word “brain” in association with this pepper was September 18, 2008.
 While I haven’t been able to piece it together exact it looks like Pepper Ridge Farm aka Brain Strain also acquired his seeds in 2007.
 At this point it’s safe to say that PRF and cmpman1974 did not get their seeds from the same person.
 Same country/region…probably but not the same person.

 1. Jim Duffy received seeds for the 7 pot brain strain and grew those as well as the morouga blend scorpion seeds he indirectly received from cmpman1974.
 When it came time to send in seeds/samples for the test he sent in Brain Strain seeds, not Morouga Scorpion seeds.

 2. The Morouga seeds cmpman1974 originally received were mislabeled and were indeed 7 pots, not scorpions.
 While no one’s flat out said this I’ve read posts by a number of people that indicate every morouga scorpion they have ever grown or seen has been smooth not bumpy like the morouga’s in cmpman1974′s pictures.